 - Keep the list right next to your monitor, laptop or workspace, so it’s impossible to ignore.

 If you find it impossible to use paper and pencil (or sticky notes) in the 2020s, maintaining a to-do list on your phone can still help you focus on the tasks at hand.
 Just resolve to leave the list open on your phone while you’re working – and to ignore calls or texts that might come in and force the list to the background.

 We’ll have more to say on the subject of calls and texts next.

 2. Distractions Are Not Your Ally

-You may tell yourself that you need to take phone calls or answer texts as soon as they come in.
-You may tell yourself that you work better with something playing (or readily available) on your tablet, TV or second monitor.
-You may tell yourself that it’s important to maintain good relationships with co-workers by chatting with them whenever they come by.
+You may tell yourself that you need to take phone calls or answer texts as soon as they come in, that you work better with something playing on your device or second monitor, or that chatting with co-workers helps maintain good working relationships.

 Here’s what you’re probably not willing to tell yourself: in most cases, those constant distractions are just excuses for procrastination.

 Productive work requires focused work time, and that means eliminating potential distractions: